 \subsection{Ablation Study}

 For ablation study tasks, the structure we used is shown in Fig. 5.
-For reducing the complexity of the network, we do not use a multi-scale feature fusion structure.
+To reduce the network's complexity, we do not use a multi-scale feature fusion structure.
 Therefore, our model reaches convergence in a relatively short time.

 To verify the effectiveness of our designed Rege attention module, we first trained it in four residual blocks of ResNet-50, Layer1, Layer2, Layer3, and Layer4.
-And we placed Rega attention block after each block and tested it on the ImageNet-1K val dataset, the results are shown in Table I.
+And we placed the Rega attention block after each block and tested it on the ImageNet-1K val dataset, and the results are shown in Table I.

-From Table1 we summarise that when we add Rega attention block to Layer4, the test accuracy is highest on the ImageNet-1K validation dataset.
+From Table 1 we summarise that when we add the Rega attention block to Layer4, the test accuracy is highest on the ImageNet-1K validation dataset.
 And the accuracy can be increased by at most 2.468\% compared to the original without Rega attention block.
-Therefore, in the following experiments, we prefer to add Rega attention block to the last layer of feature maps extraction for feature enhancement.
+Therefore, in the following experiments, we prefer to add the Rega attention block to the last layer of feature map extraction for feature enhancement.